 Heads up that this exercise – if done thoroughly – can take 20+ minutes.
 If you’re short on time, try jumping ahead to either the body check-in or body sway instead.
 But if you have the time, this can be a very enlightening experience about the signals that your body sends to you.

 Early on in my life coach training with Martha Beck*, I learned how to calibrate my body compass.
-Once I had a calibrated body compass, I was able to test all sorts of things (decisions, things on my to-do list, etc.) to see whether they were aligned with my true self.
+Once I had a calibrated body compass, I was able to test all sorts of things (decisions, things on my to-do list, etc.) to see whether they were aligned with my true self, my inner guide, my soul.
 And for those things that tested negative but that I still had to do (like go to the doctor), my calibrated body compass allowed me to explore ways to make them less negative.
 Pretty rad!

 This tool puts you deeply in touch with your body, and what you discover through it may surprise you!